-We test the hypothesis that Khavarani's painting style, known as Abstract Romanticism, combines artistic elements that impart positive effect on individuals' psyche, thus their mood.
-This research is motived by multiple factors.
+This research is an extension of Amirmostofian and Mozayeni (2016, forthcoming).
+Inevitably, our data and Literature Review are mostly the same.
+However, our methodology is completely different.
+In the previous research we used nonparametric models of Freidman, Mann-Whitney and Kruskal-Wallis.
+In this research we apply the parametric Multivariate General Linear Model (MGLM) to assess the effect of Khavarani's painting on subjects mind.
+Therefore, we are able to extract more information from our data, pertaining to subjects' base mood, age, gender and these variables' collective effect on subjects' mood after-after viewing paintings.
+As before, we verify that Khavarani's painting style, known as Abstract Romanticism, combines artistic elements that impart positive effect on individuals' psyche, thus their mood.
+The Likert Scale data are coded in numbers.
+As we noted in our first research, our motivation for this research is multi-dimensional.
 First, we had firsthand observation of the effect of Khavarani's paintings on enhancement of "mood" for several years.
 Second, we were provoked by numerous testimonials by viewers of his paintings over a decade long.
 Third, Boime's (2008) proposition that Khavarani's painting style has artistic characteristics that impart positive effect on individual's mind begged for an empirical research.
-In these contexts and the Aesthetical literature, we pursue our hypothesis.
+In addition to those considerations in our first report, we also aim at comparing the general results we produce from the parametric model to the ones from the nonparametric models.
+In these contexts and the Aesthetical literature, we pursue our research agenda.